mklemmingen/mklemmingen/README.md

 Q3 2025 | All rights with [Wumbatz](https://github.com/Wumbatz) | Finished

 Portfolio and questionnaire framework for a bachelor thesis on **HR automation evaluation**.
-Generates the entire questionnaire dynamically from a **server-side CSV** so non-technical users can modify questions and logic.
+Reads questions and logic from a **server-side CSV**.
+Non-technical users can edit the CSV to change the questionnaire.
 Produces a **spider diagram** and NLP-powered result summaries via HuggingFace.

 **Live:** [daviddronia.vercel.app](https://daviddronia.vercel.app/)